Abhay and Rani Bang: Liquor ban in Gadchiroli district

-Women's issues
+Women's medical issues

 Rani Bang has worked extensively on women's medical issues.
-The community based study of gynaecological problems in rural area that she conducted in 1988 is the first study in the world focusing on women's health beyond maternity care.
-Rani Bang first brought to the notice of the world that rural women had a large hidden burden of gynaecological diseases.
-She subsequently trained the Dais in villages to make them village level health workers.
-With convincing evidence she advocated the need for a comprehensive reproductive health care package for rural women in India.
-This study initiated the programme of women's reproductive health all over the world specifically in developing countries.
+The community based study of gynecological problems in rural areas that she conducted in 1988 is the first study in the world focusing on women's health beyond maternity care.
+Rani Bang first brought to the notice of the world that rural women had a large hidden burden of gynecological diseases.
+She worked on training the Dais (traditional doulas') in villages to become village level community health workers.
+She advocated the need for a comprehensive reproductive health care package for rural women in India.

-She has written a book, Putting Woman First, which throws light on women's issues in rural India.
-Their research showed that nearly 92 percent of women had some kind of gynaecological issues.
-Her research in this field has changed the understanding of this issue worldwide and global policy has changed accordingly.
+She has written a book, Putting Women First: Women and Health in a Rural Community, which sheds light on women's issues in rural India.
+Their research showed that nearly 92 percent of women had some kind of gynecological condition.

-Rani Bang was one of the principal speakers in Tietze symposium in Rio de Janeiro, Brazil in 1990.
-She served as a consultant to INCLEN (International Clinical Epidemiology Network) for Reproductive health, IWHAM (International Women's Health Advocates on Microbicides), 10th Five Year Plan Maharashtra Health and Nutrition Committee Member.
-She was nominated for the Nobel Peace Prize in 2003 as a member of 1000 women worldwide for peace prize.
+Rani Bang was one of the principal speakers in the Tietze symposium in Rio de Janeiro, Brazil in 1990.
+She served as a consultant to the International Clinical Epidemiology Network (INCLEN) for Reproductive health, International Women's Health Advocates on Microbiologist (IWHAM)'s 10th Five Year Plan Maharashtra Health and Nutrition Committee Member.
+She was nominated for the Nobel Peace Prize in 2003 as a member of 1,000 women worldwide for peace prize.

-Rani Bang has worked on women's reproductive health issues, sexually transmitted diseases, AIDS control, adolescent sexual health, tribal health, and alcoholism.
-She conducts sex education sessions called 'Tarunyabhaan' for adolescents and teenagers across Maharashtra.
+Rani Bang has worked on women's reproductive health issues, sexually transmitted diseases, AIDS control, alcoholism, tribal health, and adolescent sexual health.
+She conducts sex education sessions called Tarunyabhaan for adolescents and teenagers across Maharashtra.

-In 2008, Rani Bang was awarded the National Award for Women's Development through Application of Science & Technology in recognition of her outstanding and pioneering contribution for the past two and a half decades on improving women's health in rural India through an innovative and powerful approach of research with the people and for the people.
-The award was conferred upon her by the President of India at the National Conference on Showcasing Cutting Edge Science & Technology by Women in New Delhi.
+In 2008, Rani Bang received the National Award for Women's Development through Application of Science & Technology in recognition of her outstanding and pioneering contribution over two and a half decades to improving women's health in rural India through an innovative, people-centered research approach.
+The award was presented to her by the President of India at the National Conference on Showcasing Cutting- Edge Science & Technology by Women in New Delhi.